kevinnmurphy/apollo/README.md

 Bundle install to get all required gems

+Run rake db:migrate

-Run a shotgun server in the terminal
+Run shotgun

 Navigate to http://localhost:9393/ in a browser